oracle/truffleruby/doc/user/interop.md

 `READ(object, name)` → `object.name` if `object.responds_to?(name)`

 In all cases where a call is made no block is passed.

+An exception during a read will result in an `UnknownIdentifierException`.

 ### `WRITE`